Sunday, January 12, 2014

 "'A hundred years ago,' Martin continued, 'the white man came to our mountain home.
 He cut down the trees, killed the animals, dammed up our streams.
 He killed many of our warriors.
 He forced most of my people to leave their homes and walk many miles to a far-away land.
 Many died –– women, children.
 It's known now as The Trail of Tears."

 A hundred years ago...
 Trail of Tears...
 It's just so wildly inaccurate.
 M.D.
-Spencer didn't write this in, like, 1930.
+Spenser didn't write this in, like, 1930.
 It... it just hurts my sensibilities.

-So, while wildly inaccurate and mildly offensive and not scary in the least, this was a pretty good installment.
+So, while wildly inaccurate and mildly racist and not scary in the least, this was a pretty good installment.
 They stole the classic "evil local conglomerate pollutes town, old crazy woman is the only knower, kids help company and then are taken at gunpoint by evil company-person, old crazy woman is correct" storyline.
-If only they had actually focussed on the evil pool theme, and either came up with a good cause or tied the current one in to the actual effect a little more.
+If only they had actually focused on the evil pool theme, and either came up with a good cause or tied the current one in to the actual effect a little more.
 A Cherokee curse?
 Nobody cares.
-Overall, good Shivers book, though.
+That said, I was bemused instead of bored, so overall, good Shivers book.